Nonlinear dynamics and quantum chaos of a family of kicked $p$-spin models: Quantum chaos of a kicked -spin

 For the model with $p=2$, the behavior of $\Gamma(k,\alpha)$ is dominated by the case of $\alpha=\pi/2$, and values of $\alpha\ne\pi/2$ lead to a wider ranges of $k$ for which the eigenphases do not display strong repulsion (see the blue regions in Fig. \ref{fig:ratios_ipr}a).
 For models with $p>2$ and odd, as $p=3$ in Fig. \ref{fig:ratios_ipr}d, the spectrum exhibits strong eigenphase repulsion, almost saturating the random matrix prediction, at small values of $k$ when $\alpha\sim2\pi/3$, values at which the classical model has an unstable bifurcation point.
 For models with $p>2$ and even, as $p=4$ in Fig. \ref{fig:ratios_ipr}e, $\Gamma(k,\alpha)$ is symmetric with respect to $\alpha=\pi/2$, and it displays the strongest eigenphase repulsion around $\alpha\sim\pi/2\pm\pi/6$.
 Around those two values, it saturates the random matrix prediction only for $k \gtrsim 4$, thus approaching the chaotic regime slower than the other models.
 This is a direct consequence of the high regularity and stability of the corresponding classical model.

-Another useful kinematic signature of quantum chaos is the inverse participation ratio (IPR) associated with the Floquet eigenstates.
-Generally the IPR is defined as the inverse of the second moment of the distribution elements
+Another useful kinematic signature of quantum chaos is the participation ratio (PR) associated with the Floquet eigenstates.
+Generally the PR is defined as the inverse of the second moment of the distribution elements

 where $|\psi\rangle$ is an arbitrary state and $\{|\phi_l\rangle\}_{l=1,..,N_s+1}$ is a reference basis set.
 In our case it corresponds to the eigenbasis of $\hat{J}_y$, which defines the precession axis and thus the canonical direction for our $p$-spin.
-The IPR measures how localized or delocalized the state $|\psi\rangle$ is in the reference basis.
-Thus, we can use the IPR to construct a measure of localization of the Floquet eigenbasis $\{|\mu_l\rangle\}_{l=1,..,N_s+1}$ by taking the averge IPR of the Floquet states in the reference basis.
+The PR measures how localized or delocalized the state $|\psi\rangle$ is in the reference basis.
+Thus, we can use the PR to construct a measure of localization of the Floquet eigenbasis $\{|\mu_l\rangle\}_{l=1,..,N_s+1}$ by taking the averge PR of the Floquet states in the reference basis.
 We then define